 How Do I Achieve All This On My Own?

 You don’t.
 Tweet offering to trade or asking for feedback.
 If this is your first pitch party and or you’re not comfortable sharing your draft pitches in public tweets, ask some writers if its ok to DM them for feedback.
-Honestly, I think my draft tweet pitches are shite (that’s why this post isn’t illustrated with my ‘fantastic’ examples).
-I’ve spent countless hours drafting, revising and completely re-writing my pitches -aided by excellent feedback from other writers and learning from critiquing other people’s pitches as I go -so I recommend doing as much of both as you can!
-For 3 places to seek pitch feedback, see steps 4 & 5 on my Pre-Pitch Party Checklist.
+I’ve spent hours drafting, revising and completely re-writing my pitches -aided by excellent feedback from other writers and learning from critiquing other people’s pitches as I go.
+I recommend doing as much of both as you can!

 Another way to learn from other writers is to enter ‘#Pitmad’ (or whichever pitch party you’re doing’s tag), and the genre tags you will pitch on into the twitter search bar, to read pitches from previous parties.
-Some will unfortunately be rough and in need of editing, but some will be jaw dropping and those are the ones you can learn from.
+Some will unfortunately be rough and in need of editing, but some will be jaw dropping and they’re great mentor pitches to learn from.

-If you’re in a time zone where pitch parties run through the day (i.e. not Australia or New Zealand), you may be bubbling with nerves on the party day.
+If you’re in a time zone where pitch parties run through the day (i.e. not Australia or New Zealand -if you are schedule your tweets on your twitter!), you may be bubbling with nerves on the party day.
 On seeing thousands of tweets pitches flashing through the #Pitmad tag feed, you may feel alone.
 You’re not!
 Thousands of writers pitching means lots of company!
 So how do you connect to have company during a pitch party?

 Before the Party